lathika8489/PSP-UNIT---I/README.md

 PRINT result
 End
 EndTASK

+## **Illustrative Problems**
+1. Find Minimum in the List
+2. Insert a card in the list of sorted cards
+3. Guess an integer in the range
+4. Tower of Hanoi

 # Problem Statement
-**we will see  Python program to find the smallest number in a List.**
+**We will see  Python program to find the smallest number in a List.**
 ### For example
 - If the list is [15, 20, 10, 16] then the program should display number 10 as the output (the smallest number in the given list).